-The Company has not changed its assessment of the procurement risks it faces.
+In the last quarter of the fiscal year, the global supply situation intensified continuously due to the COVID-19 pandemic.
+The supply of production could be ensured without restrictions.
+For this reason, the Company assumes that its assessment of procurement risks remains unchanged.
 The prices of raw materials for plastic products are largely dependent on the trend for the price of crude oil.
 This applies to both plastic granulates and paints.
-These purchase price fluctuations are passed on to customers with a delay and only in proportion to the procurement volumes specified by the customers by means of agreements with said customers that generally specify the raw materials/suppliers to be used.
+These proportions to the procurement volumes specified by the customers by means of agreements with said customers that generally specify the raw materials/suppliers to be used.
 The willingness to consider at least two alternative raw materials in all projects resulted in a certain capacity to negotiate price increases to a limited extent.
 Contracts for the supply of energy and gas were generally concluded for a term of one year.